16/17 Scholarship Summary

 No. We never ask for any money or credit card details.

 Selection is based 50% on academic achievement and 50% on the article submitted; we are looking for an original piece with scientific interest.
-The winner’s article may be published on the Axol blog.
+The winner’s article will be published on the Axol blog.

 One scholarship is available for 2016/17